cnr-ibba/SMARTER-database/docs/data-import.rst

     python src/data/import_datasets.py \
         --types genotypes background \
-        data/raw/genotypes-bg.csv \
+        data/raw/genotypes-bg.csv
-        data/processed/genotypes-bg.json

-the last command argument will be the output file where to store a dump of the :py:class:`Dataset <src.features.smarterdb.Dataset>` objects of the same type.
-This command will add this dataset into the SMARTER-database and will unpack its content in a folder with the sample *MongoDB* ``ObjectID`` inside the ``data/interim`` folder.
+This command will add this dataset as a new :py:class:`Dataset <src.features.smarterdb.Dataset>` object into the SMARTER-database and will unpack its content in a folder with the *MongoDB* ``ObjectID`` inside the ``data/interim`` folder.
 This let you to analyze and process the dataset content using the SMARTER-database ``src.features`` code.
 For more information, see the :ref:`import_datasets.py <import_datasets>` help.

-Exploring data with Jupyter-lab
+Exploring data with Jupyter Lab
 -------------------------------